For local officials:

 ERIT - The Environmental Resilience Institute Toolkit

 ERIT is an interactive online resource center designed to help local government leaders effectively deliver services to their communities even as the climate changes.
-With a growing emphasis on Midwestern communities, ERIT offers tools to see how peers are adapting to current environmental challenges, case studies to replicate their successes, and lists of funding opportunities, additional contacts and more.
+With a growing emphasis on Midwestern communities, ERIT offers tools to see how peers are adapting to current environmental challenges, case studies to replicate their successes, and lists of funding opportunities, specific adapation strategies and more.

 Indiana Sustainability Development Program

 Through the support of the McKinney Family Foundation, the IU Office of Sustainability places IU graduate and undergraduate students with Indiana municipalities, businesses and nonprofits to help them work on sustainability projects through the Indiana Sustainability Development Program.
 Student "externs" receive a stipend to work 40 hours per week for 10 weeks during the summer.
-Extern host applications are typically due in January for summer placements.
+Extern host applications are typically due in December for the following summer's placements.
 Some funding is available to host students.

 2019 Resilience Cohort

 The 2019 Resilience Cohort, which is part of the Indiana Sustainability Development Program, provides Indiana cities, towns and counties with training, technical resources, a peer network and capacity to complete a community-scale greenhouse gas inventory.
 Participants in the 2019 Resilience Cohort will work alongside Indiana peers, with technical support from ICLEI-Local Governments for Sustainability, to develop a greenhouse gas inventory.
 Initial selections have been made for the 2019 Cohort, but up to three spots remain available until February 22, 2019.